-I sat in the passenger seat sulking.
+I sat in the passenger seat, sulking.
 My mom was grilling me.
 She had found chewing tobacco in my bedroom and wanted answers.
 Where did I get it?
 When did I start chewing?
 What was going on?
 Questions and more questions.
 I did not want to say anything other than – how did you find my stash?
-Thought I had hidden it well.
+I thought I had hidden it well.
 I was 13 years old, and I was in trouble.

 Getting into trouble as a teenager was nothing new.
 I was not a bad kid.
 I did well in school and played sports to stay busy.
 But, like many of us, I made some poor choices growing up.
 The funny thing about the smokeless tobacco that my mom found was that I forgot I still had it.
-I tried chewing along with some of my buddies but ended up not liking it.
-Tasted bad and made my stomach sick.
+I tried chewing along with some of my buddies but did not like it.
+It tasted terrible and made my stomach sick.
 It usually gave me a headache.
-I had decided to stop chewing awhile ago but forgot to get rid of the evidence – rookie mistake.
-That fact did not seem to matter much to my mom, so the interrogation continued.
+I had decided to stop chewing a while ago but forgot to eliminate the evidence – it was a rookie mistake.
+That fact did not matter much to my mom, so the interrogation continued.

-Today is Mother’s Day and I was thinking about all the lessons that Oma taught me over the years.
+Today is Mother’s Day, and I have been thinking about all the lessons Oma has taught me.
 There are many.
 This one stuck with me.
 It was something she said while grilling me about chewing tobacco.
-At the time I did not want to hear it.
+At the time, I did not want to hear it.
 Of course, I would never jump off a bridge.
 That is stupid.
-But, she was making a larger point.
+But she was making a more significant point.
 Did I have the strength to say no when it mattered most?
 Could I hold up to peer pressure?
 Was I willing to stand alone?
 The answer became yes as I grew older because my mom taught me this lesson when I was young.

-The older you get the more decisions you will make.
+The older you get, the more decisions you will make.
 I urge you to be strong enough to make your own decisions.
 That is the point Oma was making with me many years ago.
 Don’t do something just because everyone else is doing it.
-The more you know what you believe in the more confidence you will have to make your own decisions rather than deferring to others.
+The more you know what you believe in, the more confidence you will have to make decisions rather than defer to others.
 I am glad she taught me this important lesson at an early age.
 It helped me a lot over the years, especially when making decisions that were not popular.

 The reality we all face is that it is tough to stand alone.
 To go against the crowd.
 We all want to be liked.
 It is part of our human nature.
-If you are in a group and they all want to do something, it is difficult to say no. I know because I have done both multiple times.
-I went along with the crowd on occasion and it usually did not end well.
+It is difficult to say no if you are in a group and they all want to do something.
+I know because I have done both multiple times.
+I occasionally went along with the crowd, and it usually did not end well.
 In other situations, I stood my ground and took the higher road.
 Hard to do – better results.
+Brene Brown’s book talks about this challenge.

 True belonging doesn’t require you to change who you are; it requires you to be who you are.